Tuhua/Mayor Island Walk - FULLY BOOKED

 We wont be running the postponement date on Sunday 11th April anymore, due guides not able to anymore.

 Please note: This trip is very much weather dependent, confirmation will be on Friday 9th April 2021 the day before the trip, based on the weather forecast and determined through the boat company we are using.
-In this instance and the trip is unable to go ahead, we will fully refund you or if you would like to hold your position on the rescheduled Mayor Island trip, we can hold your payment in Eventfinda and look at a new date for 2022 ECHO Festival.
+In this instance and the trip is unable to go ahead, we will fully refund you or if you would like to hold your position on the rescheduled Mayor Island trip, we can hold your payment and look at a new date for 2022 ECHO Festival.

 Registration must be completed: REGISTER KATIKATI